Cause of death

 Sumer

-The first civilization on Earth, inventor of the written word, absorbed so thoroughly its own language became a relic of scholars.
+The first civilization on Earth — Mesopotamia's city-states of Uruk and Ur, inventors of cuneiform — absorbed so thoroughly its own language became a relic of scholars.

 Minoan civilization

-Europe's first great civilization, of bull-leapers and labyrinthine palaces, weakened by a volcano and absorbed by the Greeks who told its myths.
+Europe's first great civilization, of bull-leapers and the labyrinthine palace of Knossos on Crete, weakened by the eruption of Thera and absorbed by the Mycenaean Greeks who told its myths.

 Nethuns

-The Etruscan god of wells and the deep sea, his trident handed over to Neptune as his own name slipped beneath the water.
+The Etruscan god of wells and the deep sea, the Greek Poseidon's counterpart, his trident handed over to Neptune as his own name slipped beneath the water.

 Tinia